Skip to main content

 Depending on your goals, your instructor should be able to direct you to the best equipment to use.
 But it can be helpful to know a little bit going in.
 We have both reformers and CoreAlign machines at EW Motion Therapy, and our Pilates instructors use both to promote balance, core strength, and flexibility.
 Even if you choose to do Pilates elsewhere, we still want to educate you on using these machines so you can select which one best suits your needs.

-This article discusses the differences between the reformer and the CoreAlign, and the situations in which you should choose one over the other.
-With this information, you can keep your conditions in mind and make the best choice for your Pilates class.
+This article compares the differences between the reformer and the CoreAlign, as well as the situations in which one should be chosen over the other.
+With this information in mind, you can make the best choice for your Pilates class.

 The CoreAlign and reformer aren't the only pieces of equipment used in Pilates.
 Learn more about Joseph Pilates' other equipment here.